AliAldobyan/meow-ui/README.md

 ## Deployment

-The project will be deployed on Vercel.
+The project is deployed on Netlify.
+You can access the deployed app at [https://main--famous-cheesecake-6f0f21.netlify.app/](https://main--famous-cheesecake-6f0f21.netlify.app/).

 ## License